vgbs/dsp-documentation/idm/developer-documentation.md

     });
 ```

-## Available Information in the Token and the Userinfo
+## Available Information in the Access Token

 The JWT Tokens you get from the SSO contains several Vaillant-specific pieces
 of information about the user.
 The following information are provided